sxsw/rfm/README.md

 	  Rfm.config :parser => :libxml

-If you're not able to install one of the faster parsers, ginjo-rfm will fall back to ruby's built-in REXML.
+If you're not able to install one of the faster parsers, ginjo-rfm will fall back to Ruby's built-in REXML.
 Want to roll your own XML adapter?
 Just pass it to Rfm as a module.

 	  Rfm.config :parser => MyHomeGrownAdapter